svonw/tattooconcierge/README.md

     bash

-git clone git@github.com:svonw/tattooconcierge.git
+git clone git@github.com/svonw/tattooconcierge.git

-Navigate to the frontend and backend directories and install dependencies:

-bash

-cd frontend
-npm install

-cd ../backend
-npm install

-Run the application: You can use the start.sh script to start both the frontend and backend:
+Run the application: You can use the start.sh script to start both the frontend and backend and also install all dependencies:

 bash